"Autumn Leaves" – C Section

 On the website and in the community area, I recommend that new students set a goal to learn 10 to 20 tunes, but I realised that many of the jazz standard tutorials – even the ‘beginner’ ones – contain reharmonisations, substitutions, and other more complex theory which can be a little intimidating for new jazz piano students.

-So the plan is that this new Novice section will have 20 jazz standards that are simple, easy to learn, but at the same time very beautiful to play.
+So the plan is that the Lead Sheet Fundamentals learning path will have 20 jazz standards that are simple, easy to learn, but at the same time very beautiful to play.
 That way we have a wide range of tunes in this section that help students to build out their repertoire as quickly as possible – which is the goal when starting out with jazz.

 It’s funny because sometimes ‘coming back to the basics’ is exactly what we need.
 It helps us to build stronger foundations which allows us to develop in other more advanced areas.
 I myself found it very useful to revisit some of these tunes with basic R-3-7 voicings, particularly “My Foolish Heart” which I hadn’t played often.